S3-individueel/portfolio/README.md

 ### what is a stake holder?

+A stakeholder is a person or organization that has rights, shares, claims, or interests concerning the system or its properties meeting their needs and expectations.
+These people thus have reasons to make and/or influence descisions made in a project.
+These descisions could be about requirements, deadlines and costs.

 ### Who are the stakeholders in my project and what are their goals and constraints?

+In the group project we have 3 stakeholders: Frank Schurgers, Meija Lohiniva and Samuil Angelov.
+Their shared goal is to ensure the projects follows the Agile Scrum method and that the international collaboration goes as smooth as possible.

 ## Process analysis:

 ### What is a business process?

+A business process is a series of activities and descisions done by an organization to generate an output with value.

 ### How does a business proces relate to software applications?